Updated list of qualified teams to AFCON 2021 - Soccer24

-Zimbabwe became the latest team to qualify for the Afcon 2021 after beating Botswana 1-0 on Thursday.
+Malawi joined Zimbabwe and Comoros to become the latest team from the COSAFA region to qualify for the Afcon 2021.

+The Flames beat Uganda on Monday to mark their return to the tournament for the first time in a decade.

 Twenty four teams will be playing at the Afcon 2021 to be held in Cameroon in January next year.

-Here is the list of teams that have qualified for Afcon 2021 so far:
+Here is the list of nineteen teams that have qualified for Afcon 2021 so far:

 Cameroon (as hosts)